 Are the Toilets in the House Low-Flow?

 Ask your real estate agent if the house you’re interested in has low-flow toilets.
 This means that the amount of water the “throne” uses to flush will be minimized, which will reduce your water bill each month.
-Of course, if you’re looking to upgrade your bathroom fixtures in your new home, these three are worth it..
+Of course, if you’re looking to upgrade your bathroom fixtures in your new home, these upgrades are worth it.

 Are the Shut-Off Valves Working?